Aaravos

 Aaravos is a fictional character who serves as the main antagonist of Netflix's animated fantasy television series The Dragon Prince.
 He is voiced by Erik Todd Dellums.

 He is introduced as an ancient and mysterious Startouch Elf, an extremely rare race of elves connected to the magical energy of the stars.
-Trapped within a mysterious prison, Aaravos comes into contact with Lord Viren, and they eventually form a partnership to ensure Aaravos' long-awaited release from his undersea prison.
+Trapped within a mysterious prison for around 300 years, Aaravos comes into contact with Lord Viren, and they eventually form a partnership to ensure Aaravos' long-awaited release from his undersea prison.

 Following his appearance, Aaravos received a positive reception, with praise for Dellums' vocal performance, his relationship with Viren and later on Claudia, and his tragic backstory that revealed his true motivations behind his actions.

 Story

 Background

 Aaravos is one of the first elves to exist in Xadia, making him approximately 5,000 years old when the series begins.
 He is the only being able to master all six of the Primal Sources of elemental magic, as well as "the seventh source" of dark magic, which he bestowed onto humanity as a gift.
 Ziard, the human who received this gift, would refuse to give up his newfound power before being killed by Sol Regem, the Archdragon of the Sun, who would then destroy the human city of Elarion.
 Following this, the continent of Xadia was divided in two, with humans banished to the Western half of the continent.

 Over seven centuries later, Aaravos conspires against the other elves and the dragons, ultimately causing every crisis the world has suffered, including the death of Aditi, Queen of the Sunfire Elves.
 After his crimes are exposed by the Orphan Queen, he is soon imprisoned inside a hidden undersea prison in the form of a giant pearl and placed beneath the Sea of the Castout by an alliance of elves and Archdragons.
 He is supervised through an enchanted mirror by the King of the Dragons, Avizandum, while the Archdragons of Earth and the Ocean, each hold a clue to the whereabouts and true nature of Aaravos' prison.